-In reality, I think we all know the answer to this age-old question.
-That is because we presuppose a certain definition of truth in our speech and actions every day of our lives.
+In reality, I think we all know the answer.
+That's because we live by a certain definition of truth every day.

-Perhaps the problem is not that we do not know what truth is but rather that we do not know that we know.
-In other words, we struggle to articulate a definition of truth.
-But this is easily remedied if we take a few moments to reflect on the nature of truth.
+Maybe it's not that we don't know what truth is but that we don't know that we know.
+In other words, we have trouble defining truth.
+It's easy to fix if we take a moment to contemplate the nature of truth.

 Three Views on Truth

-First, there is the social construction view that truth is relative to what people want.
-This makes truth relative to personal and social goals.
-But, if we look further, we see that this proposition is not logical.
-In fact, it is self-refuting.
-If all truth is relative, then the statement "All truth is relative" would be absolutely true.
-If it is absolutely true, then not all things are relative and the statement that "All truth is relative" is false if it is absolutely true.
+The first one is the social construction view, according to which truth is relative to what people desire.
+This makes truth dependent on social and personal goals.
+However, if we examine it further, we see that this proposition is not logical.
+It contradicts itself.
+If all truth is relative, then the statement "All truth is relative" is absolutely true.
+The statement that "all truth is relative" is false if it is absolutely true.

-Second, there is the coherence theory of truth: truth is logical consistency (coherence) among a set of beliefs an individual holds.
-However, coherence is better described as a criterion for truth, not truth itself.
-Identifying truth with coherence fails because there are opposing views that are each internally coherent even though they do not agree with each other.
-For example, two different religions may each have complex worldviews full of internal coherence, but they are not compatible with each other and with scientific findings.
+Another theory of truth is the coherence theory: truth is logical consistency (coherence) among a group of beliefs an individual holds.
+Coherence, however, is better described as a measure of truth rather than truth itself.
+In fact, identifying truth with coherence fails because opposing views are internally coherent, even if they disagree with each other.
+Religions may have complex worldviews full of internal coherence, but they are not compatible with one another and with scientific evidence.

 Synchronicity: A Case of Correspondence

-I have advanced a scientific argument in favor of the correspondence theory of truth regarding synchronicity experience.
-In this view, a synchronicity is not true simply because it works for us (the relativist view) nor because it is consistent with a web of scientific theory (the coherence view).
-The scientific theory of synchronicity is true because it is an objective fact that corresponds with reality!
+Regarding synchronicity experiences, I have advanced a scientific argument in favor of the correspondence theory of truth.
+According to this view, synchronicity is neither true just because it works for us (the relativistic view) nor because it is consistent with scientific theory (the coherence view).
+Because synchronicity is an objective fact that correlates with reality, it is true.

-For example, an individual who has a synchronicity, actually experiences truth, a correspondence relation between his thought and reality.
-Again, this is the view we all presuppose in our daily actions and speech (i.e., everyone assumes the correspondence theory of truth when reading a medicine label), this is the "common sense" definition of truth.
+When one experiences synchronicity, he or she actually experiences truth, a correspondence between thought and reality.
+Since this is the view we all presuppose in our daily actions and speech (for example, we all assume the correspondence theory of truth when we read a medicine label), this is the "common sense" definition of truth.

-In other words, either a synchronicity corresponds to reality or it does not.
-If it does, the person presupposes the correspondence view.
-On the other hand, if a synchronicity does not correspond to reality, then we have no reason to accept it.
+A synchronicity either corresponds to reality or it does not.
+If it does, then the person presumes the correspondence view.
+If, however, a synchronicity does not correspond to reality, then we have no reason to accept it.

-The Fibonacci Lifechart is based on the correspondence theory of truth.
-It is a tool that can help you to decide if one’s synchronicity should be taken seriously or not, for only a synchronicity which matches the way things really are is worthy of our attention and belief.
+Fibonacci Lifechart reflects the correspondence theory of truth.
+This is a tool that can help you decide whether or not to take one's synchronicity seriously, for only a synchronicity that corresponds with the way things actually are deserves our attention and belief.

-Contrary to the postmodern adage, truth is not “relative.”
-Rather, truth is what we have taken it to be all along, what we assume it to be every day.
+Truth is not relative, contrary to the postmodern adage.
+Truth is what we have taken it to be all along, what we take it to be every day.